lukasz-madon/awesome-remote-job/CONTRIBUTING.md

 ## Dead Link Policy

 We check all links are valid with the awesome [awesome_bot](https://github.com/dkhamsing/awesome_bot).
 If links die, we remove them - this saves time for the maintainers, and ensures awesome links.
-We'd be happy to accept PRs tore-add new links.
+We'd be happy to accept PRs to re-add new links.